phiresky/masters-thesis/content/3_preliminaries.md

 The observations of each agent in a MARL task contains a varying number of observables.
 The observables can be clustered into groups where each observable is of the same kind and shape.
-For example, one observable group would contain all the neighboring agents, while another would contain e.g. a specific type of other observed objects in the world.
+For example, one observable group would contain all the neighboring agents, while another would contain, e.g., a specific type of other observed objects in the world.

 We need a method to aggregate the observations in one observable group into a